 Meal for two hungry adults runs about: $40-50

-Hannibal’s says they are “feeding the soul of the city”, which is not how we would describe the all-around awful experience of dining with them.
-Our server/host didn’t acknowledge us for 20 minutes — we had to seat ourselves, grab our own menus, and we were never served drinks.
-Lunch took 30 minutes to arrive while the joint was mostly empty.
-The unimpressive, overpriced food was served in Styrofoam carry-out boxes with plastic utensils.
-It was the most pathetic dining experience we can remember.
+Hannibal’s says they are “feeding the soul of the city”, which is not how we would describe our awful experience with them.
+The server/host didn’t acknowledge us for 20 minutes, despite an empty dining room.
+We had to seat ourselves, grab our own menus, and we were never served drinks.
+Lunch took 30 minutes to arrive, and the unimpressive, overpriced food was served in Styrofoam carry-out boxes with plastic utensils.
+It was the most pathetic dining experience of our lives.

 Harold’s Cabin is a “reimagined store, cafe, and restaurant concept” in the middle of a neighborhood.